ParallelMaths/parallel/pages/10-26-ignobel-prize.md

 ---

-The equations of the three lines must be considered in pairs to find the coordinates of their points of intersection, ie the coordinates of the vertices of the triangle.
+The equations of the three lines must be considered in pairs to find the coordinates of their points of intersection, i.e. the coordinates of the vertices of the triangle.

 It is left to the reader to show that these are (−15, −9), (0, 6) and (5, 1).